-Let’s be honest, being a practitioner and owning your own business is a journey.
+Let’s be honest, being a practitioner and owning your own business can feel like a roller coaster a journey.
 And just like every trip, there are challenges that come with it.
 But nobody teaches you these lessons unless you are running your own practice.

 From the outside looking in, everything seems wonderful: a beautiful clinic space, great clinical training, and you are great with helping people.
 But, like still water that runs deep, unexpected things happen in your practice.
 Moments such as lack of new patients/clients, unexpected life happenings (kids, divorce, etc), recessions, and even unplanned pandemics.
 The situations can make hurdles and obstacles bigger than they might seem.